White close button

 Ensure to include open-ended questions in your surveys.
 Questions like: what communication channels do you prefer?
 Or what suggestions do you have to improve our customer service?

-Questions that are too specific usually end up with businesses losing out on possible breakthroughs and end up with the same answers that only cater to assumptions, and not to real problems.
+Questions that are too specific usually end up with businesses losing out on possible breakthroughs and with the same answers that only cater to assumptions and not to real problems.

 Here’s how to help customers overcome their pain points before they switch brands.

-1. Remedy any pain points that are easy to fix
+1. Prioritize resolving customer pain points that are easier to fix

 Sounds simple, but this is one strategy that is highly effective!